 - Bake for about 10 minutes, or until cookies begin to just slightly brown.

-- Allow cookies to cool on baking sheet for 5 minutes before removing to a wire rack to cool completely.
+- Allow cookies to cool on the baking sheet for 5 minutes before removing them to a wire rack to cool completely.
 Yield: 3 dozen